 Nightline is the night-time listening support and information service for Cambridge and Anglia Ruskin Universities, run by students for students.
 Support available by telephone or Skype from 7pm to 7am any night of the CU full term.
 Their Instant Messaging service is available from 7pm to midnight.

 Tel: 01223 744444

-The Chaplain of the College is The Rev'd Carol Barrett Ford.
+From October 2019 the Assistant Chaplain of the College is The Rev'd Canon Neil Heavisides.

-As a priest of the Church of England, Carol is available to discuss religious matters, whether personal or theoretical and to give help and advice in matters spiritual.
-She also has a role in preparing members of the College for Baptism or Confirmation and is happy to talk through this process with enquirers.
+As a priest of the Church of England, Neil is available to discuss religious matters, whether personal or theoretical and to give help and advice in matters spiritual.
+He also has a role in preparing members of the College for Baptism or Confirmation and is happy to talk through this process with enquirers.

 Pastoral Care (Student Welfare)

-The Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
-Carol has no expectation that those who see her will have religious or Christian commitments, all are very welcome.
+The Assistant Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
+Neil has no expectation that those who see him will have religious or Christian commitments, all are very welcome.